Krunal022/QuickList/README.md

 - 📝 Add new tasks instantly
 - 🗑️ Delete tasks easily
 - 🔔 Toast notifications for actions
+- 🧠 Centralized state with Context API (no props headache!)
 - 💅 Built with React & Tailwind CSS
 - 💡 Minimal UI and smooth UX